robert8138/deep-learning-deliberate-practice/concepts/work_in_progress/structure_ml_project.md

 	- Architecture: Shallow network, Deep network (standard or customized)
 	- Loss: How would you optimize the loss of your learning problems
 	- Training: What is the training process learning? parameters / input images?

-* **Understand Model Performance**
-	- Typically, we would track the following error rate for model performance.
-To see an overview, see this [coursera lecture](https://www.coursera.org/learn/machine-learning-projects/lecture/ht85t/bias-and-variance-with-mismatched-data-distributions)
-		- Human-level Performance
-		- Training set error
-		- Training-dev set error
-		- Dev set error
-		- Test set error
-	- **META POINT**: For DL, a lot of the tasks are perception related tasks rather than ML on structured data.
-The big difference between these ML projects is that humans are generally really good at perception-based tasks, and can get to the Bayes optimal error, whereas humans are much worse at ML on structured data (online advertising, product recommendation ... etc)
-	- For perception-based tasks, human-level performance is generally a good **proxy** to **Bayes Optimal error**.
-This is important because we can use this as a benchmark to understand how far our training set error is away from bayes error.
-The gap between **Bayes error ~ human-level performance** and **training error** gives us an idea on how much **avoidable bias** we can still improve.
-This corresponds to the **bias** in the bias and variance trade-off.
-	- Typically, the gap(training error, dev error) tells us the variance of the model, meaning how well the model is able to generalize to data with more variant pattern.
-This is the **variance** in the bias and variance trade-off.
-		- However, sometimes the training data distribution will differ from the dev set distribution, so if we see a gap in training and dev set error, two things are influx - generalization ability to a fix pattern & new patterns emerges.
-To combat this, we will use **training-dev set error** - this data is a subset of the training data, but will not be used for training.
-			- Gap(training error, training-dev error) tells us how well the trained model generalize to patterns in one distribution.
-This is similar to gap(training, dev) when they come from the same distribution
-			- Gap(training-dev error, dev set error) tells us the extent in which training & dev set distribution differs.
-		- To address data distribution mismatch, one way to do so is to make training data similar to dev/test set, another way is to analyze how training and dev set differs, and address them specifically.
-There is currently no agreeable standard.

 * **Other Topics: Transfer Learning**
 	- In DL era, it's very popular to leverage pre-trained model to fine tune adjacent problems.
 When should one use transfer learning from task A -> B?